samiurrahman/TvShow/README.md

 # Tv Show Application
 This is open TV shows application that allows users to view list of all TV shows and their all details. this application usage API from "tvmaza" http://www.tvmaze.com/.
+Note: Please access application in open network, if you face CORS issue.

 ## Installation of vue/cli
 This application required Vue cli please install latest version.